Christ + College + Character = A Full and Lasting Education for Each Child

 Are students growing academically?

+At HOPE, our emphasis is on helping children reach their full potential.
 We use NWEA MAP testing data to drive and adjust our academic instruction throughout the year.
-These assessments help teachers understand the amount of learning growth a child makes in a given period of time, so progress can be celebrated.
+These assessments help teachers understand the amount of learning growth a child makes in a given period of time.

 Do parents value HOPE for their children?